British Rail Class 91: Current operations

-The fleet, which was previously operated by InterCity and then GNER, National Express East Coast, East Coast and Virgin Trains East Coast, is currently run by London North Eastern Railway.
+The fleet, which was previously operated by InterCity and then GNER, National Express East Coast, East Coast and Virgin Trains East Coast, is currently run by London North Eastern Railway (LNER).

 In July 2019, 91108 was the first of the class to be withdrawn.
 Following the withdrawal of the InterCity 125 fleet in December 2019, it was previously thought that the InterCity 225 fleet would be fully withdrawn by June 2020.
 However, LNER announced on 29 January 2020 that they would be retaining a limited number of the InterCity 225 fleet to deliver all of the benefits of their December 2021 timetable.
 LNER later confirmed that they would be keeping 10 sets in service.

-In September 2020, Eversholt Rail Group and London North Eastern Railway extended their lease to ten by 2023.
+In September 2020, Eversholt Rail Group and LNER extended their lease to ten by 2023.
 In addition, there are options to make it operational until 2024.
 It will be overhauled at the Wabtec Doncaster plant.

 At the end of service on 15 January 2021, the remaining serviceable InterCity 225 sets went into storage temporarily as part of the East Coast Upgrade.
 Originally, the plan was to return the sets to service for 7 June 2021, but instead the first set re-entered service on 11 May 2021 due to a number of Azuma sets having to be taken out of service.

+In March 2026, LNER reintroduced the InterCity 225 services to Newcastle for the first time since 2020, having previously only running as far as York.
+The sets were reduced to seven carriages from nine as part of the December 2025 timetable update.